 /etc/wpa_supplicant/ directory the next time the system is booted, overwriting the network settings; this allows a Wifi configuration to be preloaded onto a card from a Windows or other machine that can only see the boot partition.

-*note: The core code works on all models of Pi’s – however there are some issues with the B REV 1 (the very first version of the Raspberry Pi Model B that had limited production quantities).
+*note: The core code works on all models of Pi’s mentioned at the top of this page – however there are some issues with the B REV 1 (the very first version of the Raspberry Pi Model B that had limited production quantities).
 I do not have that version of Pi in my stock – so I am unable to test and diagnose issues with that version.
 The only issue I have heard of so far is that my code will not support the PiGlow in THAT verison of the Pi.
 There may be other issues too.
 So – if PiGlow support is needed – please use a new version of the Pi .

 I no longer recommend the use of a Raspberry Pi Model B for ISS-Above.
 Although the core code works just fine (all the information screens) the live video feed does not work reliably.
 You will often see the video stream pause or quit.
 It may be possible to improve this by overclocking – however on balance – please use a newer model of the Pi.